 - You incurred quantifiable damages because of the accident.

 You may be able to recover damages from a property owner if its carelessness harmed you.
 Some forms of available compensation may include your medical costs, lost income, pain and suffering, and other damages.
 Family members can also bring an action for wrongful death if the victim was electrocuted.
-Florida gives injured people four years to file a claim, and it provides two years for surviving relatives to initiate a wrongful death lawsuit.Discuss Your Accident Case with Knowledgeable Boynton Beach Lawyers
+Florida gives injured people two years to file a claim, and it provides two years for surviving relatives to initiate a wrongful death lawsuit.Discuss Your Accident Case with Knowledgeable West Palm Beach Lawyers

-At Frankl & Kominsky, our accident attorneys can help you pursue a claim for damages if you were hurt near Boynton Beach or the surrounding communities by a negligent property owner.
+At Frankl Kominsky, our accident attorneys can help you try to pursue a claim for damages if you were hurt near West Palm Beach or the surrounding communities by a negligent property owner.
 We will explore the events that resulted in your injuries, the extent of your damages, and your legal options.
-If we proceed with representing you, you can depend on our tenacity in seeking a favorable outcome on your behalf.
-We serve clients in Lake Worth, Palm Beach Gardens, and Miami, among other Florida cities.
-Call us today at (855) 800-8000 to schedule a no-obligation consultation, or fill out our online form.
+We serve clients in Lake Worth, Palm Beach Gardens, and Boca Raton, among other Palm Beach County cities.
+Call us today at (561) 609-1948 to schedule a no-obligation consultation, or fill out our online form.
 We are fluent in Spanish and Creole.